- Bachelor's degree or equivalent.

 Two letters of recommendation from professors or other qualified individuals who can provide information on your academic performance, intellectual qualities, and other attributes that qualify the applicant for graduate studies.
 Those submitting recommendations can use the form provided on ApplyYourself or can send their recommendations to the Graduate Program in Translation via e-mail or via regular mail to the PGT's postal address:Programa Graduado de TraducciónPO Box 22613San Juan, PR 00931-2613

 - Two official transcripts that include all higher education studies up to the application date.
-If you come from a program outside of the University of Puerto Rico system, the Registrar's Office must mail your transcripts to the Office of the Dean of Graduate Studies and Research.
+If you are seeking admission from a program outside the University of Puerto Rico system, the Registrar's Office must mail your transcripts to the Office of the Dean of Graduate Studies and Research.
 Applicants must submit an official description of the approved courses for each institution at which he or she has studied.
 Said description can be from official course catalogues or informative bulletins from the institution.

 In addition, you will be required to take the Admissions Exam offered by PGT in which you will: